 There is a 1-mile short hike at Wraith falls and a 4.6-mile moderate round trip hike at Bunsen Peak.
 It has a 1,300-foot climb.
 You will find the tallest active geyser at Norris Geyser Basin.

 The Steamboat Geyser is very popular amongst tourists.
 Its eruptions are few and far between but you will see some gurgling.
 This valley has some of the hottest and oldest pools in the park.

-On the last day of the Yellowstone national park itinerary 5 days, take a detour outside the park.
+On the last day of the Yellowstone National Park itinerary 5 days, take a detour outside the park.
 The Beartooth Highway is considered to be one of the most scenic drives in the United States and it is right outside the Northwest gate.

 This is one of the most comprehensive itineraries for Yellowstone for you to plan your trip.
 It includes everything you must do when you are at this beautiful destination.

-Yellowstone National Park has something to offer to every traveler personality and you will never get bored here.
+Yellowstone National Park has something to offer to every traveler’s personality and you will never get bored here.
 Whether you are an adventure enthusiast or a wildlife lover, there is something for you at this unique destination.

 No amount of time is enough at Yellowstone but it is best to start with 5 days in order to cover every part of the park.
 Take your time and explore the various hot springs and rivers in the park.
-Start planning your holiday keeping the Yellowstone itinerary in mind.
+Start planning your holiday by keeping our Yellowstone itinerary in mind.

 Yes, 5 days is enough to see the highlights of Yellowstone National Park.
 There are plenty of things to do and see in the park, so you’ll want to make sure you have a plan for what you want to do and see.
 You can our personal Yellowstone itinerary as a guide.

 How many days do you need in Yellowstone National Park?